Mighty Long Fall

 "Entrapment?"
 Madeline questioned.
 "What do you mean?"

 Leviticus didn't reply to her, didn't even acknowledge he had heard her question.
 The look on his face revealed that his thoughts were brewing up a storm, then suddenly his expression turned dark and feral.
-A low, vicious growl rattled in his throat, something that Madeline had never heard come from him before.
+A low, vicious growl rattled in his throat, something that Madeline had never heard come out of him before.

 "That wakizashi," he said in low, even voice, “Keep it locked up somewhere safe.
 It is connected to you in a permanent way that could put you in danger if more people find out you have it.
 Your ribs are heavily bruised, so make sure you manage the pain and rest.
 And you have to find another place to live.
 Immediately.
 You’re not safe here anymore.
 No matter what you may think you see or hear, trust your instincts and stay strong.
 Second and triple guess everything.
 If there’s an emergency, contact Caslon.
 And don't trust Tetsugawa."